Vila-seca: Tourism

 In recent years the municipality has become popular with tourists, as La Pineda has experienced a revitalisation to include an improved choice of hotels, an updated beachfront, while including an array of attractions such as the aquopolis water park with dolphin and sea lion exhibitions and the nightlife hotspot, Pacha.

 The area is served by Reus Airport, which operates many low cost and charter flights to destinations around Europe and North Africa.
 Barcelona Airport also serves the area.

-Retail

-Vila-Seca has a variety of retail, mainly independent stores and restaurants, and is served by a Lidl built circa 2007. and also has a McDonald's on the main Raval de la Mar road into the town.